Evaluating storm water capture & reuse and the effectiveness of BMPs

 Another project where EPIC helped solve an issue was the second phase of the GH Palmer’s DaVinci Luxury apartments in downtown Los Angeles.
 Originally, the storm water planters were designed as flow-through planter boxes at a minimum height of 42 inches (which was the requirement at the time of plan approval).
 During construction, it came to light that the height of the planters will interfere with the apartment window openings and those will have to be shortened to accommodate the planter height.
 For a luxury development, that was an unacceptable fix, as it would darken the units.
 EPIC was able to provide a capture and use solution with a much lower profile (24-inch walls, 18-inch-deep system) allowing for the windows to remain as designed.

-As this article reviewed the importance of capture and reuse for sustainable developments and explored two cases where use of flexible proprietary systems that offered storm water mitigation and added value to the project overall, it is important to note that the cost of capture and reuse BMPs may be higher than biofiltration solutions.
+As this article reviewed the importance of capture and reuse for sustainable developments and explored two cases where use of flexible proprietary systems that offered storm water mitigation and added value to the project overall, it is important to note that the cost of capture and reuse best management practices may be higher than biofiltration solutions.
 A good way to judge if proprietary systems are a good fit for a development is to take into consideration space usage, aesthetics and the overall savings in irrigation water use and maintenance efforts over the life of the project.
 Generally, their maintenance is not much more involved than maintaining any landscaped area.
 These types of technologies offer a chance to implement mandated storm water mitigation solutions without sacrificing usable square footage and looks or needing additional landscape area as demonstrated in the two case-studies, even added benefits and value.

 In conclusion, one can hope that more innovative products will be introduced to offer an increasing variety of solutions to implement capture and reuse of rainwater.
 As design professionals strive for environmentally friendly designs and sustainable features, reusing rainwater for irrigation while satisfying storm water mitigation requirements is a smart approach.
 We all like “smart” anything nowadays.